 Welcome to High Point University!

-With six professional schools and a College of Arts and Sciences, High Point University offers 47 majors and 51 minors designed to prepare students for success graduate study, professional school, or a career.
+With seven professional schools and a College of Arts and Sciences, High Point University offers 58 majors and 57 minors designed to prepare students for success in graduate study, a professional school, or a career.
 I invite you to explore our distinguished academic programs.

 Our Liberal Arts Tradition